Rexeh/joystick-diagrams/readme.md

 2. Unzip to your preferred location
 3. Run installer, and launch application

+### Linux

+1. Download the `joystick-diagrams-<version>-linux-x86_64.tar.gz` from the latest [release](https://github.com/Rexeh/joystick-diagrams/releases)
+2. Extract it to your preferred location
+3. Run `./run.sh` from the extracted folder

+There is no installer on Linux.
+Optionally run `./install-desktop.sh` to add an application menu entry for your user (re-run it if you move the folder).

 For setup guidance, see the [documentation](https://joystick-diagrams.com/setup/).

 ### Building from Source